jiayiw005/jiayiw005.github.io/_pages/projects.md

 <h4>The Intractable Other: Modeling Linguistic Reappropriations and Algospeak in Chinese Online (Counter)Subculture [[Research Paper in Progress]]()</h4>
 **Jiayi Wu**

-Independent research project advised by Simone Sayers; project prototype implemented at Laborinfo-Laborfact
+Independent research project advised by Simone Sayers; project prototype implemented at a local legal nonprofit
 </div>
 </div>